Know Before You Go

 Graduate Arrival Information

-• Student check-in will begin promptly at noon (all students must arrive no later than 1 p.m.)
+• Student check-in will begin promptly at Noon

-Note: At check-in, please bring your HawkCard to receive your name card lanyard.
-Be sure to hold on to your name card lanyard at all times, as you will give that card to the name reader as you cross the stage.
+Note: At check-in inside the garage, graduating students need to bring their HawkCard ID to receive a lanyard which will include the graduating student’s name and other information.
+Be sure to hold on to this lanyard at all times, as this will be given to the name reader as the student crosses.

 Dress Code

-All graduating students are required to wear a cap, gown, and tassel in order to participate in Commencement.
-All regalia orders must be placed by 5 p.m. on April 15 (no exceptions).
-Also, you must bring your regalia with you to the ceremony; there will not be any regalia available the day of.
-Lastly, please take note of the following:
+All graduating students are required to wear regalia (including a cap, gown, and tassel) in order to participate in Commencement.
+All regalia orders must be placed by 11 p.m.
+(CDT) on March 31—no exceptions.
+Graduating students must bring regalia with them to the ceremony; there will not be any regalia available at the venue.

 • The academic cap should be worn as near level on the head as possible.
 All tassels should be worn on the right side of the cap.
-After you receive your diploma cover and letter at your College Ceremony, tassels should be moved to the left side.
+Once all names are called, graduates will be instructed to move their tassels from the right to the left.

-• Gowns should be closed in front as much as possible.
-Graduating students should wear business attire under their gowns and dark dress shoes.
-We highly recommend wearing comfortable shoes as graduates will be standing in the parking garage before their ceremony.
-If you bring a jacket or a purse, please leave it with one of your guests.
+• If a jacket or a purse is brought, please leave it with one of your guests.
 NOTE: Illinois Tech will not assume responsibility for lost or misplaced belongings.

-• Graduating students are encouraged to decorate their academic caps.
-However, all other adornments and ornamentation including pins, flowers, necklaces, flags, brooches, etc. will not be allowed.
+• Graduating students are encouraged to decorate their academic caps!
+However, all other adornments and ornamentations including pins, flowers, necklaces, brooches, etc.,will not be allowed.
 Graduates will be asked to remove any adornments that have not been approved prior to entering the arena floor.
 Commencement is a formal and traditional ceremony, and we ask that any attire or cap decoration worn by graduates be appropriate for the occasion.

 Commencement is a time to celebrate our graduating class.
 Illinois Tech has set the following behavior expectations for graduates participating in our Commencement ceremonies:

-• Give your attention and respect to all of the speakers during the ceremony.
-Pay attention to, and follow the instructions of, student marshals and onsite staff.
+• Give all attention and respect to all of the speakers during the ceremony.
+Pay attention to and follow the instructions of faculty marshals and venue staff.

 • Refrain from disruptive or unapproved activity.
-This includes, but is not limited to having unapproved guests or props with you during any part of the ceremony.
+This includes, but is not limited to, having unapproved guests or props during any part of the ceremony.

-• Remain in your seat until the end of the ceremony and fully participate in the recessional.
+• Remain seated until the end of the ceremony and fully participate in the recessional.

 Any violations of this, or any other university policy, during Commencement will be handled appropriately.
 Graduates exhibiting egregiously disruptive behavior may be removed from their ceremony.

-We invite you to celebrate this accomplishment with us virtually by taking a video or photo and using supplied Commencement stickers or photo frames.
+We invite graduating students to celebrate this accomplishment with us virtually by taking a video or photo and using supplied Commencement stickers or photo frames.
 Use #IllinoisTechGrad or tag @Illinoistech on your social media posts!

-GradImages® is the official photographer for the May 11 Commencement ceremony.
+GradImages is the official photographer for the May 16, 2026, Commencement ceremony.
 Photos will be available to view and order by visiting their website at www.gradimages.com (enter last name, university name, and select event year from the dropdown menu).
 For additional help, call the Customer Service Department at 800.261.2576 or email giservice@gradimages.net

 Guest Arrival Information